Charges against the three officers on federal trial over George Floyd’s death

 Federal trial underway for former Minneapolis police officers J. Alexander Kueng, Thomas Lane and Tou Thao

-Jury selection got underway on Thursday in the federal trial of three Minneapolis police officers charged in connection to the murder of George Floyd at the hands of fellow officer Derek Chauvin.

-J. Alexander Kueng, Thomas Lane and Tou Thao, who were all fired from Minneapolis Police Department in the wake of Mr Floyd’s killing, are standing trial on charges that they violated the Black man’s civil rights during the deadly arrest back on Memorial Day 2020.
+J Alexander Kueng, Thomas Lane and Tou Thao, who were all fired from Minneapolis Police Department in the wake of George Floyd’s killing, are standing trial on charges that they violated the Black man’s civil rights during the deadly arrest back on Memorial Day 2020.

 All three have pleaded not guilty to the charges.